oliver-kriska/expert/pages/glossary.md

 ### Messages, Requests, Responses, and Notifications

-LSP defines a general heirarchy of the types of messages langauge servers and clients and may exchange, and the expected behaviours associated with them.
+LSP defines a general hierarchy of the types of messages language servers and clients and may exchange, and the expected behaviours associated with them.

 There's 3 top-level types of messages: [Requests](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#requestMessage), [Responses](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#responseMessage), and [Notifications](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#notificationMessage):